$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Conclusion and Limitations

 \section{Conclusion and Limitations}

 Empirical validation is key in understanding how causal discovery algorithms perform outside their laboratory settings.
-In this work, we introduce a complex dataset comprising measurements from a highly automated assembly line in a manufacturing plant, for which we are able to put together partial ground truth causal relationships on the basis of a detailed study of the underlying physics.
-Based on this dataset, we use the associated ground truth and develop a versatile synthetization pipeline based on distributional random forests that helps overcome common real world data problems such as lack of ground truth, confounding, and privacy concerns.
-The resulting data generator is implemented in the Python library \texttt{causalAssembly} and can be used to benchmark causal discovery algorithms based on complex data.
+In this work, we leverage a complex dataset comprising measurements from a highly automated assembly line in a manufacturing plant, for which we are able to put together partial ground truth causal relationships on the basis of a detailed study of the underlying physics.
+Based on this dataset, we use the associated ground truth and develop a versatile synthetization pipeline based on DRFs that helps overcome common real world data problems such as lack of ground truth, confounding, and privacy concerns.
+At the same time, by preserving the real data characteristics as much as possible while making sure that the observational distribution is Markov with respect to the obtained ground truth, we overcome the issue of purely synthetic data often being too simplistic and not generalizable to real world settings.
+The resulting data generator can be used to benchmark causal discovery algorithms based on complex production data.
 We demonstrate this by providing initial benchmarking results for some well-known causal discovery algorithms.

-An important limitation is that at the moment \texttt{causalAssembly} supports the generation of continuous data only.
-This is because features extracted from staking and press-in processes are continuous.
-However, the pipeline presented is more general and supports the incorporation of mixed data.
+An important limitation is that currently \texttt{causalAssembly} supports the generation of continuous data only.
+However, the methodology presented is more general and supports mixed data.
 We plan to include discrete features by selecting a wider range of processes in future releases of \texttt{causalAssembly}.
-Furthermore, the fitted conditional distributions require substantial memory, and we plan to optimize the data architecture in future releases.
-In addition, it would be interesting to take advantages of opportunities to involve interventional samples.
+Another limitation comes from the fact that ground truth relations are only available within and not across processes.
+In future releases we plan to address this by continuously validating cross-process edges together with process experts.
+Lastly, it would be interesting to take advantages of opportunities to involve interventional samples.

-\textbf{Ethical aspects and societal consequences} The authors do not foresee negative societal consequences of this work.